Understand and Overcome People Pleasing

 The goal of the pattern was to keep you within a range of outcomes your nervous system believed it had the resources to navigate.
 Without sufficient trust in your ability to cope with rejection, disapproval, or relational tension, your nervous system chose to preserve continuity.
 It did so by learning to adapt, accommodate, and prioritize others' needs over your own— anything that reduced the possibility of disruption, overwhelm, rejection, loss, or change that expressing your preferences might brought.

-Like all protective patterns, people pleasing developed as an attempt to solve a real problem with the resources available at the time.
+Like all protective patterns, people pleasing developed as an attempt to solve a real problem with your available capacities and resources at the time.
 It created a greater sense of predictability and safety in situations where the consequences of having needs felt too uncertain, too overwhelming, or too difficult to navigate.

 Immediate Relief but Delayed Consequences